syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 INFO    Hello website reconciler with tag latest! ...
 ```

-> 💡 If you want to test the validation, try and create a patch with a name that does not match the set requirements of only `-`, lower case alphabet, or digits.
+> 💡 If you want to test the validation, try and create a patch with an imageTag that does not match the set requirements of only `-`, lower case alphabet, or digits.
 The patch should result in an error and the change not applied.

 📕 Summary
 ==============